 Where the design community meets.

-UX/Web Designer Joined over 5 years ago
+UX/Web Designer Joined almost 6 years ago

 I'll generally listen to some form of fairly epic sounding metal.
 That means anything like Lacuna Coil or Epica, Insomnium or Enslaved, etc. Sometimes I'll change things up and listen to something else like CHVRCHES or Radiohead or Chelsea Wolfe, but typically if I'm listening to music, it's usually metal.